tenzir/tenzir/doc/vast.1.md

 NAME
 ----

-`vast` -- interface to a VAST node
+`vast` -- interface to manage a VAST ecosystem

 SYNOPSIS
 --------